fani-lab/Library/Proposal-Defense Guideline for Committee Members.md

 [Master's Thesis / Doctoral Dissertation Committee Form: Co-Supervisor](http://www.uwindsor.ca/graduate-studies/sites/uwindsor.ca.graduate-studies/files/masters_and_doctoral_committee_fillable_form_-_co.pdf)
 [Master's Thesis / Doctoral Dissertation Committee Form: Sole Supervisor](http://www.uwindsor.ca/graduate-studies/sites/uwindsor.ca.graduate-studies/files/masters_and_doctoral_committee_fillable_form_-_sole.pdf)

+To obtain the signitures, send an email to committee members one at a time, supervisor >> internal reader >> external reader

+> Afterward, send the signed forms and a pdf file of email threads from the committee members, showing the agreed time, to CSGRADINFO@uwindsor.ca, asking to fix the time and **location**.

+> When the time and location have been confirmed by the graduate secratory, send a single email to all faculty members, CC CSGRADINFO@uwindsor.ca, to announce the time and location.

 8- Pre-proposal

 > Have 2-3 **mock presentations** prior to your proposal, esp., one presentation to Hossein.